-The goal of the student activities office is to provide experiences that complement the academic program by helping students discover their place on campus and engage in holistic development.
+The goal of the student activities office is to provide experiences that complement the academic program by helping students discover their place on campus, develop leadership skills, and participate in activities that keep them well-balanced.
 In support of this, the student activities office provides the following:

 • Resources for students to manage events and organizations